Blackened Chicken Caesar Salad with Sourdough Croutons is a combination of two of the best ideas any chef ever had: Caesar salad and blackening!

 Chef Paul Prudhomme is credited with creating “blackening,” a cooking method he developed in the 1980’s that remains hugely popular today.

-Basically, a blend of herbs and spices is rubbed onto fish, meat or poultry which is then quickly seared at a high temperature.
-Commercial blends are available, however, they can be high in salt with other additives.
-I prefer to blend my own so I can control the salt.
+Basically, a blend of herbs and spices is rubbed onto fish, meat, or poultry, which is then quickly seared at a high temperature.
+Commercial blends are available; however, they can be high in salt with other additives.
+I prefer to blend my own Blackening Seasoning so I can control the salt.

 How to make Blackened Chicken Caesar Salad with Sourdough Croutons: